 Q. May I have my client send a wire to United Realty Group for the escrow deposit?

 A. Yes.
-Please contact Valerie at email@example.com and she will provide the applicable wire instructions.
+Please contact Karina at email@example.com and she will provide the applicable wire instructions.

 Q. What are the two approaches to taking a deposit when offering a Contract to Lease?